1. Terms & Conditions

-(a) Any performance figures given by the Seller in respect of the Goods a r e given in good faith but are not guaranteed and have no correlation to the money-back guarantee.
+(a) Any performance figures given by the Seller in respect of the Goods are given in good faith but are not guaranteed and have no correlation to the money-back guarantee.

 (b) Unless the Seller agrees in writing to work to the Purchaser’s drawings or specifications, the Seller’s normal tolerances and material specifications for the Goods will apply.